Like what you have been reading here? Subscribe now and receive email updates of our articles.

 Inventory

-• The supply of homes decreased to 1.72 months in March, down from 2.48 months in February.
+• The supply of homes increased to 1.74 months in June, up 6.7% from 1.63 months in May.
 A balanced market is six months of supply.

 Access Teri’s one-stop Orlando FL home search website.Teri Isner is the team leader of Orlando Avenue Top Team and has been a Realtor for over 24 years.
 Teri has distinguished herself as a leader in the Orlando FL real estate market.
 Teri assists buyers looking for Orlando FL real estate for sale and aggressively markets Orlando FL homes for sale.